opencybersecurityalliance/kestrel-lang/docs/language.rst

 ---------

 A hunt flow combined with its execution results in a notebook format.
-Usually we refer to a saved Jupyter notebook of a Kestrel hunt as a hunt book, which contains the hunt flow in blocks and its execution results displayed in text, tables, graphs, and other multi-media forms.
+Usually a saved Jupyter notebook of a Kestrel hunt is referred to as a hunt book, which contains the hunt flow in blocks and its execution results displayed in text, tables, graphs, and other multi-media forms.

 Key Concepts
 ============

-Kestrel brings two key concepts to cyber threat hunting.
+Kestrel brings two key concepts to cyberthreat hunting.

 Entity-Based Reasoning
 ----------------------

-Human understands threats and hunting upon entities, e.g., malware, malicious process, C&C host.
+Humans understand threats and hunting upon entities, such as, malware, malicious process, and C&C host.
 As a language for threat hunters to express *what to hunt*, Kestrel helps hunters to organize their thoughts about threat hypotheses around entities.
 Kestrel runtime assembles entities with pieces of information in different records that describes different aspects of the entities.
 It also proactively asks data sources to get information about entities.
-With this design, threat hunters always have all information available about the entities they are focusing, and can confidently create and revise threat hypotheses based on the entities and their connected entities.
-In the meanwhile, threat hunters do not need to spend time stitching and correlate records since most of this tedious work on *how to hunt* is solved by Kestrel runtime.
+With this design, threat hunters always have all of the information available about the entities they are focusing on, and can confidently create and revise threat hypotheses based on the entities and their connected entities.
+Meanwhile, threat hunters do not need to spend time stitching and correlating records since most of this tedious work on *how to hunt* is solved by Kestrel runtime.

 Composable Hunt Flow